History of the Pomeranian in Australia

 The Hobart Kennel Club prize schedule advertised classes for Pomeranian dogs as early as 1886.

-The record can be found of a Pomeranian being exhibited at the 1887 Hobart Kennel Club Annual Show and winning a second-place prize.
+Records indicate that a Pomeranian was exhibited at the 1887 Hobart Kennel Club Annual Show and won a second-place prize.

 Pomeranians In South Australia